xandzia/vienna-jobs-backend/README.md

 # vienna-jobs-backend
-AI-powered job search backend with Claude API and RAG pipeline
+AI-powered job search with Claude API and RAG pipeline